laminas/laminas-http/docs/book/client/advanced.md

 You can always get the number of redirections done after sending a request using the `getRedirectionsCount()` method.

-## Adding cookies and using cookie persistence
+## Adding Cookies and Using Cookie Persistence

 `Laminas\Http\Client` provides an interface for adding cookies to your request, so that no direct header modification is required.
 Cookies can be added using